IzaanAnwar/crud-some/README.md

-# CRUD-Some Database Interaction Library Documentation
+# jam-some Database Interaction Library Documentation

-CRUD-Some is a database interaction library that provides functions to perform CRUD (Create, Read, Update, Delete) operations on different types of databases including PostgreSQL, MySQL, and SQLite.
+jam-some is a database interaction library that provides functions to perform jam (Create, Read, Update, Delete) operations on different types of databases including PostgreSQL, MySQL, and SQLite.

 ## Table of Contents